chopeter27/umamusume-auto-train/README.md

 If `true`, the bot will prioritize G1 races except during July and August (summer).
 Useful for fan farming.

+`screen_region` (array of four integers)

+Defines the area of the screen where Umamusume is running in the format `[left, top, width, height]`.
+Set this if you have multiple monitors so the bot only looks at the game window.

 Make sure the values match exactly as expected, typos might cause errors.